jboy/nim-pymod/README.md

 extension module, specifying the function's parameter types & return type, based upon the parameter types & return types of the exported Nim proc.
-You can embed additional documentation in each Nim proc you want to export, using the supplied `docstring""" """` srting type.
+You can embed additional documentation in each Nim proc you want to export, using the supplied `docstring"""Text goes here."""` string type.
 Any docstrings in the proc will be extracted automatically and included in the generated Python docstring.
 There is an example of docstring usage in the code sample below.

 Function parameter & return types
 ---------------------------------